Principles and Ethics

 The most common causes are debris lodged under the gum line, a lost filling or crown, a cracked or broken tooth, or an infection.
-Only a thorough examination by Dentist can determine the underlying cause of severe pain.
+Only a thorough examination by a Dentist can determine the underlying cause of severe pain.

 Until you see your Dentist, apply ice to the painful area for 10-20 minutes of every hour.
 To alleviate pain, take acetaminophen as directed on the packaging label.